 Observed Practice Teaching with Live Spanish Students

-- At Canterbury English we don’t throw you to the lions with nothing to defend yourself!
+At Canterbury English we don’t throw you to the lions with nothing to defend yourself!
 Before you walk into a classroom alone, you are fully equipped with all that it takes to give a class that is professional and at the same time lively.
 This way you can draw out of your students what they know, allowing their English skills to sparkle, as they thoroughly enjoy themselves by practicing their English in a relaxed and conducive manner.

-- However, to be able to do this, you need to Practice, Practice, Practice.
+However, to be able to do this, you need to Practice, Practice, Practice.
 Yes, practice makes perfect, and that is our job, to polish, shine and hone your skills, so when you walk into class alone, you are fully confident that you are going to get the best out of your students, and out of yourself!

-- In the first week of the class you are the observer of our model classes and you learn how to design a class, the techniques on how to correctly implement, and of course how to control, or rather guide the students in your class.
+In the first week of the class you are the observer of our model classes and you learn how to design a class, the techniques on how to correctly implement, and of course how to control, or rather guide the students in your class.
 Canterbury uses the well-known and successful ESL technique called the PPP Method.
 In phase one of PPP, Presentation, the Canterbury instructor presents the new information and uses examples, which would apply to the first week.
 In the second week you implement phase two of PPP, because you have gone from the passive observer to the doer.

 All these precious experiences that you gain in the practice modules of the course add up to invaluable help on your way to you, yourself becoming an outstanding teacher, which is what the Canterbury English TEFL program creates: Outstanding teachers.
 We believe in the Excellence of our teachers.
 That is why we entrust you with our best clients.
-That is why you are able to go around the world with our Certificate and schools around the world know about the Canterbury English International TEFL Certificate.
+That is why you are able to go around the world with our TEFL certification and schools around the world know about the Canterbury English International TEFL Certificate.
 After twenty years of hiring our graduates, no wonder they know.
 There’s no doubt about it, “The proof is in the pudding!”

 The Art of Lesson Planning

-- Our Canterbury English instructors will start by giving you example lesson plans, which you start to work with by deconstructing and then constructing all over again to get the hang of it.
+Our Canterbury English instructors will start by giving you example lesson plans, which you start to work with by deconstructing and then constructing all over again to get the hang of it.
 Just like a lego plane, you get out the plans and the pieces and create a model lesson plan and once you’ve done that and you get good at it, you can start introducing your own creative and original elements, which so essential in the making of a good teacher.
 Like a thumb print, no two are the same.
 No two good teachers are the same and no two good lesson plans are the same and the reason why is that no two students are the same.
 Therefore, we teach you to be original and creative in making your lesson plans and you show us this by producing many lesson plans during the course.